sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/08-hypermedia-formats.markdown

 The responses in the preceding examples use the [JSON-LD hypermedia format](https://json-ld.org/), which is the default response format for @product@'s hypermedia REST APIs.
-You can, however, use other formats.
+Alternatively, you can use other formats.
 Other well-known hypermedia formats include HAL, Siren, Collection+JSON, and Atom.
-Formats typically differ in the structure or semantics of a resource's metadata.
-Note that there's no best hypermedia format.
-You should use the one that best fits your use case.
+Formats typically differ in the structure or semantics of resource metadata.
+There's no best hypermedia format---use the one that best fits your use case.

 +$$$